Absolute parallelism for 2-nondegenerate CR structures via bigraded Tanaka prolongation: Classification of Regular -nondegenerate CR Symbols with .

 \begin{prop} Two abstract $2$-nondegenerate CR symbols $\g^0$ and $\widetilde \g^0$ with $1$-dimensional Levi kernels are equivalent if and only if the corresponding pairs $(\ell, A)$ and $(\widetilde \ell, \widetilde A)$ from $\mathfrak P$ are equivalent. \end{prop}

-Normal forms for the pair $(\langle\ell\rangle_{\mathbb R}, \langle A\rangle_{\mathbb C})$ in $\mathfrak P$ are known in the case of sign-definite $\ell$ only (\cite{vuji}).
 Without the assumption of sign-definiteness of $\ell$, normal forms are still known for pairs $(\langle\ell\rangle_{\mathbb R}, \langle A^2\rangle_{\mathbb R})$ (\cite[Theorem 5.1.1]{gohberg}).
 Let us call the latter pair the \emph{reduced pair} of the original one.
 Note that the equivalence of pairs in $\mathfrak P$ obviously implies the equivalence of the corresponding reduced pairs, but not vice versa.
-Both normal forms from \cite{vuji} and \cite{gohberg} show that the space of equivalence classes of $2$-nondegenerate CR symbols is very rich and contains moduli.
+Normal forms from the recent paper \cite {SZ20} show that the space of equivalence classes of $2$-nondegenerate CR symbols is very rich and contains moduli.
 In this paper we are interested in regular symbols only, and this space is small and discrete (see Remark \ref{natrem} above discussing why regular symbols are particularly important).
 The following lemma is important toward the classification of all regular $2$-nondegenerate CR symbols:

 \begin{lem} Assume that an abstract $2$-nondegenerate CR symbol $\g^0$ with $1$-dimensional Levi kernel is described by a pair $(\langle\ell\rangle_{\mathbb R}, \langle A\rangle_{\mathbb C})\in\mathfrak P$ and